Turridrupa bijubata

-Turridrupa bijubata, common name the crested turrid, is a species of sea snail, a marine gastropod mollusk in the family Clavatulidae.
+Turridrupa bijubata, common name the crested turrid, is a species of sea snail, a marine gastropod mollusk in the family Turridae.

 Description

 The size of an adult shell varies between 11 mm and 25 mm.
 The color of the shell is chocolate-brown, encircled by narrow, lighter-colored keels The second keel, which is somewhat stronger than the others, is often broken up into small tubercles.
 The interior of the aperture is chocolate-colored.
 The siphonal canal is short.
 It is distinguished from Turridrupa cincta (Lamarck, 1822) by its narrower form, a longer spire, sharper ridges and a darker color.

 The sinus apex is situated at end of the mid-shoulder cord.
 The cords are smooth with a buff color on dark brown ground.